YashDjsonDookun/repo-hub/README.md

     Commands:
-        repo-hub -h or --help for any help repo-hub -c or --create to create new repository and push to it repo-hub -p  <"Commit Message"> or --push <"Commit Message"> to push to current remote repository
+        repo-hub -h or --help for any help repo-hub -c repo or --create repo to create new repository and push to it repo-hub -p  <"Commit Message"> or --push <"Commit Message"> to push to current remote repository
 ~~~